R1DDL30510/ShS/docs/presentation/presentation-outline.md

 Use this outline to produce a polished slide deck (≈15 slides) for stakeholders.
 Each slide lists narrative points, data sources, and a screenshot placeholder with guidance on what to capture from your environment.

+> 💼 **Release-Day Link:** Pair this outline with `docs/operations/release-day-playbook.md` so talking points, demo steps, and
+> revision flags stay synchronised between the slide deck and live presentation.

 ## Slide 1 – Title & Vision
 - Present the solution name: "SecureHomeSystem – AI-Assisted Home Orchestration".
 - Tagline: "Coordinating LLM and image workloads for home automation".